SJKEnterprise/STEMed/README.md

 3. Connect Users to Web 3.0 wallets TBD on tech and platform so that students can have NFT's created and saved for them.
 4. Rostering users with Google classroom and Classlink using the One Roster standard into Web 3 wallets that allow them access to Web 3 content.
 5. Provide a learning environment that simulates the in-person classroom in the Metaverse using Sandbox and Decentraland Land plots.
-6. Provide Content from Yeti Academy on Web 3.0 content functionality.
+6. Provide Content from Yeti Academy on Web 3.0 platform and provide a rev-share of that delivery platform to Yeti Academy based upon users purchase and or completion of that content.

 # Genisis NFT - STEMed
 The purpose of the Genisis NFT will be to allow early access for holders to roster students into a Web 3.0 wallet with their own crated NFT's that will allow access to the classes and track student's progress through a variety of curricula using the STEMed API to connected class curriculum.
 - The NFT will allow the holder to schedule and use the Sandbox and Decentraland space for teaching classes for free for the first 2 years of development.
 - The target audience for this NFT will be those who want to use, shape, and influence how STEM curriculum is transitioned from Web 2.0 to Web 3.0 functionality using API integration to existing programs and platforms.

 # The initial road map for holders of Genisis NFT Tokens includes the following phases.
 - Phase I: